context

 • Control and Monitoring;

-The program's primary goals are to identify, treat, and mitigate potential risks associated with the company's various activities and to strengthen a culture of integrity.
-Suzano has established a dedicated area to manage and develop the Program, equipped with its resources and committed to its ongoing dissemination and evolution.
+The Program aims to identify, address, and mitigate potential risks across the company's activities while promoting a culture of integrity.
+Suzano has a dedicated team with its own resources to manage, develop, and promote the Program's ongoing improvement.

 • Background Check Policy;

-The documents establish the anti-corruption guidelines that all employees must follow in their daily activities and relationships with business partners.
+The documents establish guidelines for combating corruption that all employees must follow in their daily activities and interactions with business partners.

-The SOx external audit, carried out by PwC, involves assessing compliance controls to ensure these policies are regularly reviewed.
-This process is an integral part of the external audit, emphasizing the importance of following established guidelines and maintaining compliance with regulatory and corporate governance standards.
+PwC's external SOX audit encompasses evaluating compliance controls to verify regular policy reviews.
+This procedure, integral to the external audit, emphasizes the importance of following established guidelines and maintaining adherence to regulatory and corporate governance standards.

-The Anti-Corruption Policy and the Manual for Relations with Public Agents were updated in 2023.
-The Anti-Corruption Policy explicitly prohibits bribery and outlines clear guidelines for interacting with public agents, ensuring transparency and adherence to anti-corruption standards.
-Additionally, the policy defines bribery and corruption, prohibits facilitation payments, and clarifies acceptable behavior in professional interactions.
+In 2023, the Anti-Corruption Policy and the Manual for Relations with Public Agents were revised.
+The Policy explicitly bans bribery, while the Manual provides clear guidelines on professional interactions with public agents to promote transparency and adhere to anti-corruption standards.
+Additionally, the Policy defines bribery and corruption, forbids facilitation of payments, and outlines acceptable conduct in professional settings.

-The document also explicitly addresses fraud and money laundering, establishing mechanisms for preventing, detecting, and responding to these risks.
+The document explicitly addresses fraud and money laundering by establishing mechanisms to prevent, detect, and respond to these risks.

-The company maintains a strict zero-tolerance policy regarding bribery.
-We do not permit any actions that could be considered corrupt, including bribery, private corruption, harmful acts against public administration, and any other illicit activities in our dealings with public or private agents.
-This policy reinforces our commitment to integrity, business ethics, and adherence to the highest regulatory and corporate governance standards.
+The company maintains a strict zero-tolerance policy on bribery, prohibiting any actions that could be considered corruption, bribery, private corruption, or any acts harmful to public administration or other illegal activities when dealing with public or private entities.
+This reflects our commitment to integrity, ethical business practices, and adherence to the highest regulatory and corporate governance standards.

-The Socio-Environmental Investment and Donations Policy outlines the process and approval levels for donations, sponsorships, and partnerships.
-It also defines the roles and responsibilities of the departments involved in these requests.
-The Compliance department must review each request, which will provide an appropriate opinion on the matter.
+The Socio-environmental Investment and Donations Policy outline the procedures and approval levels for donations, sponsorships, and collaborations.
+It also details the roles and responsibilities of the departments involved, each of which must be reviewed by the Compliance team, which then provides an opinion.

-As a starting point, potential risks related to corruption are mapped into four different categories, both in our operations and at the corporate level, to mitigate possible misconduct throughout the company.
-The risk categories are:
+As an initial step, potential corruption risks are categorized into four groups across both our operational and corporate levels to help prevent misconduct across the company.
+The risk categories include:

 1. Financial;